 Trinidad and Tobago has the sixth-highest crime rate in the world.
 Trinidad and Tobago's government faces several challenges in its effect to reduce crime, such as bureaucratic resistance to change, the negative influence of gangs, drugs, economic recession, and an overburdened legal system.
 There is a great demand for illegal weapons as well, which drug trafficking and gang-related activities fuel.
 Trinidad and Tobago has a Level 2 travel advisory, meaning that travelers should exercise increased caution.
 Visitors are typically victims of pickpocketing, assault, theft, and fraud.

-Guyana has the eighth-highest crime rate worldwide of 68.15.
-Guyana has a murder rate of about four times higher than that of the United States.
+Guyana has the eighth-highest crime rate worldwide of 68.74, and a murder rate of about four times higher than that of the United States.
 Despite a rigorous licensing requirement to own firearms, the use of weapons by criminals is common.
-Domestic violence is common in all regions of Guyana, as the enforcement of domestic violence laws is weak.
-Armed robberies are common as well, especially in Georgetown.
+Domestic violence happens regularly in Guyana, as the enforcement of domestic violence laws is weak.
+Armed robberies occur frequently as well, especially in Georgetown.
 Additionally, tourists are often the victims of hotel break-ins, robberies, and assaults.
-Visitors to Guyana are advised to exercise increased caution due to crime.

-Organized crime is the most massive problem in El Salvador, contributing to most social violence, with its two largest gangs, MS-13 and Barrio 18.
+Organized crime is a massive problem in El Salvador, contributing to most social violence, with its two largest gangs, MS-13 and Barrio 18.
 There are an estimated 25,000 gang members at large in El Salvador, 9,000 in prison, and about 60,000 young people in youth gangs, which dominate the country.
-Gangs also have cultivated relationships with drug traffickers and have also resulted in disputing over territory with drug traffickers.
-Besides gangs, high unemployment rates and low wages in El Salvador have pushed families into marginalized areas where crimes are common.
-Property crimes, such as robbery, theft, and theft of vehicles, are the most common crimes committed.
+Many gangs have also cultivated relationships, and in some cases territorial disputes, with drug traffickers.
+In addition to gangs, high unemployment rates and low wages in El Salvador have pushed families into marginalized areas where crimes are common.
+Property crimes, such as robbery, theft, and theft of vehicles, are the most common.